bloxstreet/support/guides/training-guide.md

 **Trainer:** *If you are currently a Senior Team Member, you will be promoted to Store Intern.
 Store Interns are required to attend shifts to rank up.
 Shifts are hosted at the store daily.*

-**Trainer:** *Please follow me to the ranking lines so you can be ranked.
+**Trainer:** *Please follow me to the ranking line so you can be ranked.
 Congratulations on passing!*

 **Trainer:** *Stay online until the ranker dismisses you, saying that you have been ranked.
 It has been a pleasure training you.*